 CRAFT teaches families how to reinforce positive behavior and improve their communication skills.
 This program will help families to understand triggers, prevent domestic violence, and get their loved one to accept the help offered.
 While the effects of this program are not visible on the short term, the 16 week program helps families achieve medium and long term goals.
 Furthermore, CRAFT’s approach builds skills that are valuable…. even if the addict does not enter treatment.
 It offers perspective about the nature of addiction and builds hope that a drug free life is possible.

-If you don’t want to watch your loved one suffer the consequences of Norco addiction any longer, call 1-877-958-9592.
+If you don’t want to watch your loved one suffer the consequences of addiction any longer, ask for help.

 After rehab, people leave in hope that their problems are solved once and for all.
 Successfully going through treatment is great accomplishment.
 However, almost 50% of those who make it through an addiction treatment program relapse in one year.

-Counseling – Individual, Group, or Family counseling sessions are designed in order to share your experience and difficulties after you’ve passed the regular treatment program.
+Counseling: Individual, Group, or Family counseling sessions are designed in order to share your experience and difficulties after you’ve completed initial treatment.
 By discussing the real triggers in life, you can easily reveal and prevent relapse by becoming more aware of what can make you get back on drugs.

-Dual Diagnosis Treatment – Specialized care is used when a person has another mental health problem while still struggling with addiction.
+Dual Diagnosis Treatment: Specialized care is used when a person is diagnosed with another mental health problem while still struggling with addiction.
 No matter if this mental health issue occurred as a result of addiction, failing to treat both problems may lead to relapse.